Dustyroom/flat-kit-doc/index.md

 Q. There are missing scripts in some demo scenes on the main camera.
 A. Our demo scenes use Unity’s PostProcessing Stack V2.
 It is not required if you are not using the demo scenes.

+Q. Is it easy to use Flat Kit for a beginner?
+A. Yes, there's nothing complicated about it on the front-end.
+Yes, there are lots of parameters but they are well-structured and laid-out in an intuitive way.
+Moreover, there are mouse-over tooltips with little hints on all parameters.

 Q. Does Flat Kit support PBR (Physically-Based Rendering)?
 A. In Flat Kit indirect sources of light influence the colors of the scene by default, which can be turned off.
 The shaders do not support parameters required for the photorealistic look such as metallicness and translucency and subsurface scattering.